tyrosine-rex/aoc_ocaml/README.md

-# Adventt of Code 2023 -- but in Ocaml 😳
+# Advent of Code 2023 -- but in Ocaml 😳

 - [X] day 1
 - [X] day 2